gourysurendran/Data_Analyst_Internship_June26/README.md

 Use SQL queries to extract, manipulate, and analyze data from a relational database.

 **Work Completed:**
-- Created a MySQL database and tables.
+- Created a database and tables.
 - Inserted sample records into the database.
 - Executed SQL queries using SELECT, WHERE, ORDER BY, and GROUP BY.
-- Performed INNER JOIN, LEFT JOIN, and RIGHT JOIN operations.
+- Performed JOIN operations.
-- Used aggregate functions (SUM and AVG).
+- Used aggregate functions such as SUM() and AVG().
-- Implemented subqueries, views, and indexes.
+- Implemented views and indexes.
 - Captured query outputs and documented the SQL scripts.

 ---